Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 ## Working with the FastQC text output

-Now that we have looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to your AWS instance (the tab label will start with `dcuser@ip`) and make sure you are in our results subdirectory.
+~~Now that we have looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
+Go back to the tab in your terminal program that is connected to your AWS instance (the tab label will start with `dcuser@ip`) and make sure you are in our results subdirectory~~

 ~~~
 $ cd ~/dc_workshop/results/fastqc_untrimmed_reads/